-With word that President Donald Trump plans to resume his in-person political rallies on June 19 — that’s Juneteenth, a commemoration of slavery’s end and black America’s biggest secular holiday — in Tulsa, Oklahoma, it seems clear the era of Republican dog whistles is finally over.
+With word that President Donald Trump planned to resume his in-person political rallies on June 19, 2020 — that’s Juneteenth, a commemoration of slavery’s end and black America’s biggest secular holiday — in Tulsa, Oklahoma, it seemed clear the era of Republican dog whistles was finally over.

 From the moment Ronald Reagan launched his 1980 presidential campaign — in Philadelphia, Mississippi, where three civil rights activists had been murdered and buried in an earthen dam back in 1963 — the GOP has positioned itself as the party of white folk.
-The symbolism was clear enough from Day 1, and effective enough to lure white southern Democrats (the “Dixiecrats” who fled the Democratic Party during the Civil Rights era) into the once-anathema Republican Party, the Party of Lincoln.
+The symbolism was clear enough from Day 1.
+It was effective enough to lure white southern Democrats (the “Dixiecrats” who fled the Democratic Party during the Civil Rights era) into the once-anathema Republican Party, the Party of Lincoln.
 The Trump presidency and the scheduling of this July rally neatly complete the circle.

-In light of the protests that have gripped American cities in wake of George Floyd’s May 29 killing, we are now free to drop all pretenses.
+In light of the protests that gripped American cities in wake of George Floyd’s May 29 killing, we are now free to drop all pretenses.
 Indeed, it’s time to retire all sorts of presumptions, including the idea that Trump and his white-nationalist “Christian” support is somehow unprecedented.
 On the contrary: We have been here before.

 But first, by all means, let’s also dispense with any and all pearl-clutching from progressives and centrists.
 Donald Trump understands the nature of his political support and, by now, so should we.
 To be fair, he’s been remarkably consistent re. the nature of his vision for this country.
 “Why is it always about race with you people,” his supporters serially countered in pre-Floyd America.
 Because, as was confirmed in June (which only confirms what the war on drugs and mass incarceration showed us decades before), it’s always been about race.